hpcloud/stackato-app-store/doc/store-format.md

       title: Human Friendly Title of This App Store
       contact: Email address of App Store Maintainer
       icon: URL of icon for the App Store to display in the SMC
+      icons: Base URL of directory for icons.
+If this exists, 'icon' can be just a file name.

     # The fields used in each 'app' are all required:
     apps: